CiscoUcs/ucsm_apis/api_spec.md

         - This method is ideally designed for usage from configuration management tools
         - Arguments:
             - Ucshandle
-            - Naming Peroperties as mandatory parameters
+            - Naming Properties as mandatory parameters
             - RW props **kwargs

     - module_exists: